-- Efficiency formal presentation of live testimony takes additional time - Expense the FRE requires attendance of witnesses, if available, authentication of documents, and adherence to various other evidentiary rules that increase expense of an already expensive undertaking - Expertise the Court has expertise that obviates the need for the various protections of the FRE
+- Efficiency: Formal presentation of live testimony takes additional time. - Expense: The FRE requires attendance of witnesses, if available, authentication of documents, and adherence to various other evidentiary rules that increase expense of an already expensive undertaking. - Expertise: The court has expertise that obviates the need for the various protections of the FRE.

-Principle 12: The Hearing Should Include Consideration of Extrinsic Evidence Which May Be Considered If Not Inconsistent With the Intrinsic Evidence
+Principle 10: The Hearing May Include Consideration of Extrinsic Evidence If Not Inconsistent With the Intrinsic Evidence

-A review of relevant $law^{\scriptscriptstyle 28}$ reveals that the intrinsic record includes:
+A review of relevant law reveals that the intrinsic record includes:

-- 1. the patent-in-suit and prosecution history, including any reexamination or reissue; - 2. related patents (i.e., claiming priority to a common ancestor) and prosecution histories; - 3. prior art cited in the patent-in-suit and its prosecution history, or in ancestor patents and their prosecution histories; - 4. prior art or patent applications incorporated by reference into the patent-in-suit, except for new matter added to a patent application subsequent to its incorporation.
+- 1. The patent-in-suit and prosecution history, including any reexamination or reissue; - 2.
+Related patents (e.g., claiming priority to a common ancestor) and prosecution histories; - 3.
+Prior art cited in the patent-in-suit and its prosecution history, or in ancestor patents and their prosecution histories; and - 4.
+Prior art or patent applications incorporated by reference into the patent-in-suit, except for new matter added to a patent application subsequent to its incorporation.

 Under Phillips, it is clearly permissible for a district court, in its sound discretion, to consider extrinsic evidence.
-415 F.3d at 1318-19.
+Phillips at 1318-19.
 For example, extrinsic evidence is permissible to "explain relevant scientific principles, the meaning of technical terms, and the state of the art."
 Phillips at 1314 (quoting Innova/Pure Water, Inc. v.
 Safari Water Filtration Systems, Inc., 381 F.3d 1111, 1116 (Fed.
 Cir.
 2004).
 The Court also permits litigants to use extrinsic evidence "to provide background on the technology at issue, to explain how an invention works, to ensure that the court's understanding of the technical aspects of the patent is consistent with that of a person of skill in the art, or to establish that a particular term in the patent or the prior art has a particular meaning in the pertinent field."
 Id. at 1318.